Jingjing Wang

 Bio

-Jingjing Wang is an Assistant Professor of Economics at the University of New Mexico, specializing in environmental and natural resource economics.
+Jingjing Wang is an Associate Professor of Economics at the University of New Mexico, specializing in environmental and natural resource economics.
 Her research focuses on the role of public policy in internalizing externalities and the performance of markets for efficient resource allocation in the context of environment, agriculture, and water.
 She uses quantitative tools such as integrated modeling, dynamic optimal control, and applied econometrics to solve real-world questions.
 Her research program is interdisciplinary and model-driven.
 Representative projects include urban water conservation, water trading across different sectors, livestock manure management coupled with bioenergy production, and nitrogen management in arid-land ecosystems.
-Dr. Wang received her B.E. in Environmental Engineering from Tsinghua University (China), her M.S. in Environmental Science from the University of California – Riverside, and her Ph.D. in Environmental and Natural Resource Economics from the University of California – Riverside.
+Dr. Wang received her B.E. in Environmental Engineering from Tsinghua University, her M.S. in Environmental Science from the University of California – Riverside, and her Ph.D. in Environmental and Natural Resource Economics from the University of California – Riverside.

 Research Areas